drminnaar/aws-dotnet-examples/README.md

     * Sign into account
     * Sign out of account

+* [Cognito Api] - This project demonstrates how to integrate a .NET Core Web Api application with Amazon Cognito using the Amazon SDK.

+  This Web Api application provides the following endpoints:

+  * Signups
+    * POST api/signups - Allows an api consumer to signup for a new account
+  * Tokens
+    * POST api/tokens - Provides JWT access token for valid account credentials
+  * Values
+    * GET api/values - An unauthorized endpoint that returns a list of values
+    * GET api/values/123 - An authorized endpoint (Requires JWT access token) that returns a single value

 * [S3 ConsoleApp] - This project demonstrates how to integrate a .NET Core Console application with Amazon S3 using the Amazon SDK.

     The following features have been implemented: